5 to 7: Production

 The story of 5 to 7 was inspired by a couple whom writer-director Victor Levin met in France in 1987.
 The couple had an open marriage; each spouse had an extramarital lover and, according to Levin, "they were all terribly civilized with the arrangement".
 After meeting the couple, Levin "filed away" the idea until he could work out how to incorporate it into a larger story.
 He conceived the complete plot after his children's birth in the early 2000s.
 Levin wrote the first draft of the film in March 2007.
 His agent at William Morris Endeavor introduced him to Julie Lynn, who read the script and agreed to produce it.
 In 2011, Lynn partnered with Bonnie Curtis, who also became a producer on the film.
 The project remained in development for seven years due to difficulties in finding appropriately "box office-eligible" actors whose schedules lined up.
 The budget was primarily financed by Demarest Films, with additional funding from private investors including Sam Englebardt, David Greathouse and Bill Johnson.

 Levin approached Anton Yelchin to star in 5 to 7 after seeing the actor's performance in the 2011 film Like Crazy.
 He wrote Yelchin a "beseeching" letter asking him to accept the role; Yelchin never received the letter but nevertheless agreed to star in the film.
 In 2012, it was announced that Diane Kruger had been cast as Yelchin's lover, but she was later replaced by Bérénice Marlohe.
 Glenn Close was cast through Curtis and Lynn, who had produced Close's 2011 film Albert Nobbs and remained close friends with her.
-The film also features cameo appearances from several prominent New Yorkers: civil rights activist Julian Bond, chef Daniel Boulud, New York Philharmonic conductor Alan Gilbert and The New Yorker editor David Remnick.